top of page

 - The songbook Singing Youth was published.

-1954 - Southern California Conference held their first Pathfinder Camporee May 7-9 at Idyllwild.
+1954 - Southern California Conference held its first Pathfinder Camporee, May 7-9, at Idyllwild, California.

 - The Leadership training course MV Leadercraft was developed.